gaslight/posts/posts/2013-06-17-web-school-cincy.md

 ##  The Windup...

-The number of "paid apprenticeship" schools has experienced a bit of a surge recently, especially in web development, and specifically those teaching Ruby on Rails.
+The number of "paid apprenticeship" schools has experienced a bit of a surge recently, especially in our domain, Web development and specifically those teaching Ruby on Rails.
 This phenomenon is due largely to the realignment in the work force from material workers to information workers.